-Master in Public Health, Johns Hopkins Bloomberg School of Public Health, Baltimore, USA.
+Master in Public Health, Johns Hopkins Bloomberg School of Public Health, Baltimore, United States

 Stefano Malvolti is a vaccinology expert and entrepreneur with over 25 years’ experience in the public and private sector in the domains of vaccine policy and implementation, epidemiology, strategy, and forecasting.